MetOffice/simulation-systems/source/Reviewers/committinglinkedtickets.rst

 places where these overlap.

 1. Everything except UM and LFRic Apps can be worked on separately and should be committed first.
-2. The UM relies on code from all of the above code bases (except LFRic Core), and will need that code for both testing and committing.
+2. LFRic Apps and the UM each rely on code from all of the above code bases, and will need that code for both testing and committing.
+They do not rely on each other.
-3. LFRic Apps relies on code from all of the above, and will need that code for both testing and committing.

 .. tip::